red/web-red/content/en/about/_index.md

   - template: "action-feature"
     heading: "Red isn't for everyone"
     content: |-
-      Sure, it's easy to use, a no-brainer to install, and will let you write code in your paradigm of choice.
-But it's not for everyone.
+      Sure, it's easy to use, a no-brainer to install, and has superpowers, but it's not for everyone.
 It's for rebels or, as we call ourselves, Reducers.
-Those who think there has to be a better way to write software, who are tired of slow, bloated, complex tools.
-The few who recognize that we've forgotten some of the best and most important lessons of the past, while carrying forward a legacy of syntax and limitations tied to machines and thinking from long ago.
+      Those who think there has to be a better way to create software.
+The few who see that we're encumbered by a legacy of limitations from a time gone by, yet we've forgotten important lessons of the past.
+You, who are not doomed to repeat it.
     image: "/images/isnt-for-everyone.jpg"
     image_position: "left"
     button_text: "Learn More"